Config Scrapyard

 Image previews variant

-Using ueberzogen instead of vanillafzf enables image previews with ueberzug, which look cool, as shown in the top screenshot.
+Using ueberzogen instead of vanillafzf enables image previews with ueberzug, which look cool, as shown in the top screenshot in the rice page.

 { MODKEY|ShiftMask, XK_z, spawn, SHCMD("st -t \"Multi-tool\" sh -c 'fl=$(echo ~/$(ueberzogen)); cd \"${fl%/*}\"; case \"$fl\" in *.png|*.jpg|*.jpeg|*.webp) nsxiv \"$fl\" \"${fl%/*}\";; *.gif) mpv --loop \"$fl\";; *.mp3|*.flac|*.wav) mpv --no-vid --loop \"$fl\";; *.mp4|*.webm|*.mkv|*.avi) mpv \"$fl\";; *.html) ${BROWSER:-xdg-open} \"$fl\";; *.pdf|*.epub) zathura \"$fl\";; *.exe|*.sh) \"$fl\";; *) nvim \"$fl\";; esac; exec $SHELL'") },